 Learners should expect to spend approximately 25 hours completing the activities and assessments for each course in the program, all of which are 6 weeks in length..
 On average, this translates to approximately 4 hours per week per course.
 Each course topic is designed to be completed asynchronously to provide maximum flexibility to learners worldwide.

 This course provides an overview of the roots and purposes of open education.
 Intended to offer a broad introduction to the scope of the field including key research themes, it surveys the growth of open education from the 1960s to today.
 Learners will read research and explore a wide range of examples of open education practices from a variety of contexts.
 An examination of the social justice ethos of open education will study such topics that underlie many open education approaches and initiatives.

-Upon successful completion of this module, learners will be able to understand, evaluate, and explain different interpretations of open education and their history.
+Upon successful completion of this topic, learners will be able to understand, evaluate, and explain different interpretations of open education and their history.

-Upon successful completion of this module, learners will be able to apply knowledge of practices in open education and approaches to open research.
+Upon successful completion of this topic, learners will be able to apply knowledge of practices in open education and approaches to open research.

-Upon successful completion of this module, learners will be able to develop and apply an understanding of the critical issues relating to open education & social justice.
+Upon successful completion of this topic, learners will be able to develop and apply an understanding of the critical issues relating to open education & social justice.

 Open Educational Resources and Pedagogies (OPEN-9200)